sudo-d4s3/advent-of-cyber-2022/README.md

 The next step wants to know the name of the QA server: Searching the config file we find it is `qa.santagift.shop`

 The final step asks what password is used for the QA and PROD server: Searching the config file we can find that the password is reused `S@nta2022`

+## Day 4

+This challenge is all about scanning.
+It want's you to use nmap but I think nmap would be overkill for these challenges.

+The first step is to find the name of the webserver running on the provided box:

+    nc <ip> 80

+Using this command we can grab the banner of the webserver which tells us it's an `Apache` server.

+The next question askes what service runs on port 22.
+This is usually `ssh`

+The next question askes you to find the flag in the smb share.
+The first step is to enumerate the smb share:

+    smbclient -L \\\\<IP>

+This shows 2 non default shares: "sambashare" and "admins"

+    smbclient \\\\10.10.47.241\\admins -U ubuntu%S@nta2022

+Checking the admins share using the credentials we found in yesterday's challenge and we get 2 files: "flag.txt" and "userlist.txt"

+    more flag.txt

+Using this command in the smb shell will give us the contents of the file: `{THM_SANTA_SMB_SERVER}`

+The next question askes what the password is for the user "santahr":

+    more userlist.txt

+With this command we can dump the contents of the file and find the password for "santahr" is: `santa25`